Skip to main content

 Yes.

 All of us are concerned about web privacy and the security of the information we transmit over the Internet.
-When paying your bill online through the Quest Diagnostics hosted bill payment application, be assured that your information is secure, both during transmission over the Internet and within the application itself.
+When paying your bill online through the Quest Diagnostics hosted bill payment website, be assured that your information is secure.

-This application uses industry standard SSL encryption on EVERY page in the system.
+Our application uses industry-standard SSL encryption on every page in the system.
 This is the same encryption and validation technology used by banks and brokerages to safeguard your financial information.
 To verify this system is delivered over a secure SSL connection, look for the SSL padlock in your browser.

 For more information, see our privacy policy.